 Bergstrom-Mahler Museum of Glass’s Lampwork Gallery is home to works of antique and contemporary glass paperweights featuring floral and faunal motifs, many of which are quite realistic.
 A special highlight of the space is the rotating feature of glass paperweights and paperweight-related sculpture from New Hampshire-based artist Rick Ayotte, many of which are on loan from the Collection of Gordon Park.
 The extant elaborate plaster ceiling is evidence of the former purpose of this space; it was the home’s dining room.

-Mahler Gallery is the museum’s largest exhibition space and regularly plays host to the museum’s changing slate of exhibitions of paperweights and contemporary studio glass.
+Mahler Gallery is the museum’s largest exhibition space and regularly plays host to the our changing slate of exhibitions of paperweights and contemporary studio glass.
 It also houses the Mahler collection of Germanic Glass, with nearly 200 works of historic drinking vessels dating to the 16th Century.

 In 2012, the Museum Board of Directors committed to exclusively collecting and exhibiting works of glass art.
 The Wisconsin Gallery highlights works from our collection of contemporary Studio Glass, with a specific focus on interpreting the various techniques employed in making these awe-inspiring creations.
 This gallery is also used for changing exhibitions.